Boren Undergraduate Scholarship

 Boren Scholarships promote long-term linguistic and cultural immersion, and therefore study abroad proposals for two or more semesters are strongly encouraged.
 Preference will be given to undergraduate applicants proposing a full-year academic study.
 Boren-funded programs can begin no earlier than June 1.
 Summer-only programs must be eight (8) weeks or more and are limited to science, technology, engineering and mathematics (STEM) students.

 Maximum scholarship awards are:

 - $8,000 for a summer program (special initiative for STEM students only; 8 weeks minimum

 - $20,000 for a full academic year

-Application materials: Submit the online application, which includes the following items.
-(Before starting the application, remember to read the application instructions in the “How to apply” section on the website.)
+Electronic application materials to be submitted: Before starting the application, remember to read the application instructions in the “How to apply” section on the website.